KernTHeAce/test_task/SRS.md

 * The user clicks the "Add" button in the employee's list view mode;
 * Application displays form to enter employee's data;
 * The user enters employee's data and presses the "Save" button;
-* If any data is entered incorrectly, the incorrect data message is displayed;
+* If any data is entered incorrectly, the "Incorrect Data" message is displayed;
 * If entered data is valid, then the record is added to the database;
-* If a new employee record is successfully added, then the list of employees with added records is displayed.
+* The list of employees with added records is displayed.

 ![image](./screenshots/adding_empl.png?raw=true)